Hire in Mongolia

 - 32+ years of work, 18 working days and more

 The additional regular holiday term for civil servants may be established by the appropriate law.

 If an employee contracts a normal disease or domestic injury – and is therefore rendered unable to perform their duties as determined by a competent medical authority – then they are entitled to paid sick leave for the duration of such a temporary disability.

 - Maternity leave of 120 days shall be provided to the mother and 140 days for mothers who have given birth to twins.

 - If a woman has a stillborn child or has interrupted a pregnancy with hospital methodology before the 196th day of pregnancy, the general regulation on granting sick leave shall be applied, and such leave shall be granted.

-- An adopting mother shall be entitled to equal leave as a mother who gives birth to a child, until the child reaches 60 days old.
+- An adopting father shall be entitled to equal leave as a mother who gives birth to a child until the child reaches 60 days old.

 Termination of Employment

 A labor contract can be terminated upon initiation by either the employee or the employer.
-Unless otherwise stated in the contract, employees can leave their position after 30 days of giving notice.
-Employers may terminate the contract with valid grounds.
+Unless otherwise stated in the contract, employees can leave their position after 30 days of providing notice.
+Employers can terminate an employment contract with valid grounds.

 Grounds for terminating employment include: